-- Satrix's new ETF invests in the JSE's 30 most diverse and inclusive companies.
+- Satrix Inclusion and Diversity ETF invests in the JSE's 30 most diverse and inclusive companies.

 - These 30 companies scored the highest on metrics such as gender split, BEE, number of disabled employees, HIV/AIDS policies, day-care, working hours and more.

 - Woolworths, Nedbank, BAT, Adcock Ingram and Foschini are among the top scorers.

 - The index tracked is based on research by Refinitiv, the world's largest provider of financial markets data.

 - Research has shown that companies with diverse workforces perform well in the complex, interconnected digital world.